 - The role of a marketing manager is to first and foremost make sure that the business is able to reach a wider audience.
 This means that they need to concentrate on the channel used.
 They are responsible for developing new ideas and techniques to help in reaching a wider audience.

 - New products: It is important that there is some form of continuity in the products or services offered to the customers.
-One of the biggest roles of a marketing manager is to ensure that any new product or service introduced by the organization should suit the needs of its customers effectively, while being able to attract more customers.
+One of the biggest roles of a marketing manager is to ensure that any new product or service introduced by the organization should suit the needs of its customers effectively while being able to attract more customers.
 The marketing manager should also be able to develop effective campaign strategies for promoting these new products and services.

 - One of the major responsibilities of the marketing manager is to develop strategies that will help in increasing sales.
 This individual must identify new opportunities and be able to implement effective strategies to take advantage of them.

-- The marketing manager should be able to develop programs that will increase profits by reducing cost.
+- The marketing manager should be able to develop programs that will increase profits by reducing costs.
 The marketing manager must also evaluate various marketing strategies and select those that will help in managing the budget effectively.

-- Another important responsibility of the marketing manager is to maintain a positive image for the company in the eyes of customers and potential customers.
+- Another important responsibility of the marketing manager is to maintain a positive image of the company in the eyes of customers and potential customers.
 By developing strategic plans, this professional should be able to build lasting relationships with existing and potential clients, vendors, and other stakeholders in order to keep up with the company’s growing reputation as a reliable organization.

 - When it comes to the creation of public relations, the marketing manager is in charge of building a good relationship with media professionals who can endorse the products or services offered by the company.
 Apart from dealing with media professionals, it is also important for this professional to deal with different departments in order to create a positive image for the company.

-- Growth in firm’s reputation: Marketing managers are also responsible for developing an effective strategy for building the brand value of their organization.
+- Growth in the firm’s reputation: Marketing managers are also responsible for developing an effective strategy for building the brand value of their organization.
 The aim should be to build brand awareness so that potential customers learn about their products or services and can make informed choices about what they want to buy.

 What are the Key Skills for Marketing?